0x-kys/ferrum/README.md

 ### ToDo

-- Fix default paths
+- TOML config for paths
+- trim subdirectory name to single character
+- add some shorthands for commands like `ls -l` -> `ll`
+- directory and file highlighting
-- Add a config file for paths
+- tab completion for paths and commands
+- alias for commands
-- Make Docs
+- make docs